guneet999/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Information retrieval of relevant data from the dataset using NLP
+Information retrieval of relevant data from the dataset using NLP using Python